-- The "Crash of the Byzantium" is one of the future events that River alludes to in passing in "Silence in the Library".
+- The "Crash of the Byzantium" is one of the future events that River alluded to in passing in "Silence in the Library".

-- The Angels communicated with the voice of one of their victims just like the Vastha Nerada did.
+- The Angels communicated with the voice of one of their victims, just like the Vashta Nerada did.